common agricultural policy cap

 Key drivers for change in rural areas will be better funding for public services, generalising uptake of digital technologies, ensuring generation renewal and promoting bio-districts.

 Organic farming and short supply chains have gained even more attention since the COVID-19 crisis.
 This potential could be further developed using instruments like the Common Agricultural Policy (CAP), the new Organic Action Plan (OAP) and Horizon Europe, the EU’s research policy.
 The Biodiversity and the Farm to Fork strategies put organic farming at the heart of a transition to sustainable food systems, with a target to reach 25% organic land on average at EU level by 2030.
-This objective is ambitious but achievable, with the right support policies in place to develop both organic production and demand for organic products, and will greatly contribute to revitalising our rural areas.
+This objective is ambitious but achievable, with the right support policies in place to develop both organic production and demand for organic products and will greatly contribute to revitalising our rural areas.

 Read our feedback to the Commission’s public consultation on rural areas.